Sirajul Haq demands separate UN for Muslim bloc

 The march demands of the Muslim bloc in the world to mend their ways and play its due role in resolving the issues.
 He said and warned the leaders of Muslims countries for overwhelming reactions from within the countries if the rulers failed to pay heed to the aspirations of Muslims Ummah.

 He demanded of restoration of Rohingya as an Islamic state which was fallen by British empire.
-He also stressed the need to form a global forum to ensure protection of Muslims across the world.
+Hafiz Naeem also stressed the need to form a global forum to ensure protection of Muslims across the world.